KW-M/webrtc-relay/README.md

 ## Details

 Behind the scenes, this tool uses the [Pion WebRTC](https://github.com/pion/webrtc) stack and the [Peerjs-go](https://github.com/muka/peerjs-go) library for all the WebRTC-related stuff.
-This means you can use the PeerJS browser library and any peer.js signaling server (including the inbuilt peerjs-go signaling server) to make the webrtc connection easier.
-For the back-end interface, you can uses named pipes to send and recieve datachannel messages and video streams from your backend language of choice (so long as it supports reading and writing to named pipes)
+This means you can use the PeerJS browser library and any PeerJS signaling server (including the inbuilt peerjs-go signaling server) to make the webrtc connection easier on the front-end.
+For the back-end interface, you can either use the relay directly within a golang program or run webrtc-relay as a standalone program and control it via [gRPC](https://grpc.io/) from any language by compiling the [webrtc-relay.proto](./webrtc-relay.proto) file into an api stub for your [language](https://grpc.io/docs/languages/).
+At time of writing, gRPC supports Python, Java, C#, C++, Dart, Kotlin, Objective-C, Node JS, PHP, Ruby & Rust (and possibly more).

 ![Webrtc-Relay-Overview](Docs/Images/Webrtc-Relay-Overview.drawio.svg)